Register a Business in Canada – For Visa and Immigration Applicants

 - Sole proprietorship – You are the only owner and operator of the business.
-This is the simplest form of a business.
-It is very easy to register and it costs less to operate.
-There is also no chances of double-taxation as your personal and business tax is the same.
-However, you are fully liable for your business.
-If an entity sues the business you are fully responsible for it and you may lose your personal property to cover the lawsuit against your business.
-If a sole business goes bankrupt then the owner will also go bankrupt.
+The sole proprietorship is the simplest form of a business.
+It is effortless to register, and it costs less to operate.
+There are also no chances of double-taxation as your personal and business tax is the same.
+However, you are entirely liable for your business.
+If an entity sues the company, you are fully responsible for it, and you may lose your personal property to cover the lawsuit against your business.
+If a sole business goes bankrupt, then the owner will also go bankrupt.

-- Partnership – Partnership is somewhat similar to sole proprietorship, but instead of one owner there are multiple owners.
-Each of the partners are fully liable for the business (depending to the province of the business, sometimes some of the owners could have limited liability).
+- Partnership – Partnership is somewhat similar to a sole-proprietorship, but instead of one owner, there are multiple owners.
+Each of the partners is fully liable for the business (depending on the business’s province, sometimes some owners could have limited liability).
 A partnership business usually takes shape between people who are very close and fully trust each other.

-- Incorporation – An incorporated business is a separate entity from its owners and that’s why the owners’ liabilities are limited to the business only (some exceptions apply).
-In Canada, an incorporation may have one or more owners.
-The registration process of such businesses is more complex and costly and there is a chance of double-taxation, because you pay the corporation taxes and then on top of that you pay personal taxes.
-There are some tax relief systems in place to mitigate it though.
+- Incorporation – An incorporated business is a separate entity from its owners, and that’s why the owners’ liabilities are limited to the company only (some exceptions apply).
+In Canada, incorporation may have one or more owners.
+The registration process of such businesses is more complex and costly, and there is a chance of double-taxation because you pay the corporation taxes, and then on top of that, you pay personal taxes.
+There are some tax relief systems in place to mitigate it, though.

-The preceding definitions are very broad.
-Depending on the province of the destination and the nature of the owners (e.g. foreign nationals or a group of businesses), the structure of the business could differ.
-When it comes to immigration or work permit to Canada the recommended option is incorporation.
+The preceding definitions are comprehensive.
+Depending on the destination’s province and the owners’ nature (e.g. foreign nationals or a group of businesses), its structure could differ.
+When it comes to immigration or work permit to Canada, the recommended option is incorporation.
 Sometimes the other two options are not even available to the applicant.

 You may register your business provincially or federally.
 There is not much difference between these two options.
-In theory, if you register the business federally you may operate in any province of Canada and your name is protected everywhere in the country.
-However, this is not quite true.
-Many provinces expect federal corporations to make certain arrangements in their province to operate.
-The preferred option to visa and immigration applicants is federal registration but you need to consult with a chartered accountant or a corporate lawyer to make up your mind.
+In theory, if you write the business federally, you may operate in any province of Canada, and your name is protected everywhere in the country.
+However, this is not entirely true.
+Many provinces expect federal corporations to make specific arrangements in their province to operate.
+The preferred option for visa and immigration applicants is federal registration, but you need to consult with a chartered accountant or a corporate lawyer to make up your mind.

 Canada is a member of WTO (World Trade Organization).
-Our country is part of the free world of trade.
-We have signed many international trade agreements with other countries such as CETA and USMCA (formerly NAFTA).
-Consequently, Canada welcomes foreign nationals’ investment.
-Regardless, some limitations exists over business registrations for them.
+Consequently, our country is open to foreign investment.
+Our country has signed many international trade agreements, such as CETA and CUSMA.
+Regardless, some limitations exist over business registrations for them.
 A typical corporation has some shareholders and a board of directors.
 Shareholders are the owners of the company.
 They usually invest their own money in the business to make it happen.
 Some exceptions exist.
-For example, some shareholders do not invest in the business or do not have the right to vote.
+For example, some shareholders do not invest in the industry or do not have the right to vote.

 The board of directors of a corporation is the governing body of the business.
-They are the policy makers of the business.
+They are the policymakers of the company.
 They, for example, hire and fire the CEO (Chief Executive Officer) of the business and oversee her or his management.
-They also monitor the financial health of the business and more.
+They also monitor the financial health of the company and more.
 A member of the board of directors is called a director of the business.
 Directors may or may not be shareholders.
 It is, however, customary for a director to be a shareholder.

-Both the federal government and many of Canadian provinces expect a certain percentage of directors of a company to be Canadian citizens or permanent residents.
+Both the federal government and many Canadian provinces expect a certain percentage of a company’s directors to be Canadian citizens or permanent residents.
 The following table shows the residency requirements for each province in Canada*.

 |Jurisdiction||Directors‘ residency requirements|

-At least 1/4 of the directors of a corporation must be resident
+At least 1/4 of the directors of the corporation must be resident Canadians.